firstred/postnl-api-php/docs/quickstart.rst

 Doing a Request
 ----------------

-You can do requests over the API by creating the request objects and passing them to one of the functions in the main :php:class`Firstred\\PostNL\\PostNL` class.
+You can do requests over the API by creating the request objects and passing them to one of the functions in the main :php:class:`Firstred\\PostNL\\PostNL` class.

 Creating request objects may seem a bit counter-intuitive at first, but this makes it a lot easier to follow the request examples from the `official API documentation <https://developer.postnl.nl/>`_ and quickly figure out what each field does.